Bombastic (video game)

-Bombastic, known in Japan as XI Go (XIゴ), is a puzzle video game developed by Shift exclusively on PlayStation 2.
+Bombastic, known in Japan as XI Go (XIゴ), is a 2002 puzzle video game developed by Shift and published by Sony Computer Entertainment for the PlayStation 2.
+It was released outside Japan by Capcom.
 It is the sequel to Devil Dice.

 Gameplay

 Bombastic has similar gameplay to its predecessor, Devil Dice.
 The players controls a family of small devils (Aqui) that must traverse a level seen in isometric perspective that contains several standard six-sided dice.
 Players can walk on the ground, moving dice by pushing them, or walk on top of the dice, which rolls them onto the next face as the character walks.
 There are various gameplay modes, which determine the level objective and how dice are cleared.

 Bombastic Style

 Bombastic Style is a gameplay mode new to this title.
 When a group of adjacent dice has the same number of pips on their upper face, and the group consists of at least as many dice as the number of pips on that face, the dice start glowing, and after a while, explode and shoot flames in four directions.
 The larger the pip value, the longer the delay and the longer the flames.
 Dice can still be rolled or moved when glowing.

 If a flame hits dice with equal or one pip fewer than the original die they also explode.
 With this chain rule, a player can form continuous explosions.